elaginaekaterina/elaginaekaterina/README.md

 - :woman_student: I have a Master's degree in Systems Analysis.
 - :trophy: I believe that in the field of IT it is necessary to constantly develop, so I additionally take refresher courses from time to time for improving my hard skills and learning something new.
 - :zap: In my free time, I write articles on interesting topics from DS, read tech books :books:.
-- :seedling: I am fond of psychology and I love literature that makes life better :sparkles:
+- :seedling: I am fond of psychology and I love literature that makes life better :sparkles:.
+- :woman_cartwheeling: I workout 6 times a week and adore Pilates.
 - :mailbox:How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-elagina-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/ekaterina-elagina-459a40254/)

 ---